Sindhurakolli/DMDD_portfolio/another-page.md

 # The Database Part

-description: This is a report about the database work we have done
+Description: This is a report about the database work we have done

 To get started with the database work first we had to figure out how do we collect the image data of so many images together in a database.

-So initially, we came up with the python script to get just one image property.
+Initially, we came up with the python script to get just one image property.
 That anyone can look up for any 3D image shots captured using Maya from the database.
 The challenge was to understand how python reads an image file from any file location.
 We went through few websites and youtube videos and came across this function numpy and cv2.

 The initial script we created got us the properties of just one image.